濕疹有哪些不同類型?

 • Laundry or dry cleaning

 Neurodermatitis is similar to atopic dermatitis.
-It causes thick scaly patches to appear on the skin.
+It causes thick, scaly patches on the skin.

-What are the different types of eczema neurodermatitis neurodermatitis healthypig-magazine
+What are the different types of eczema?
+Neurodermatitis healthypig-magazine

 Symptoms of neurodermatitis

-• Thick scaly patches are formed on your arms, legs, back of your neck, scalp, soles of your feet, back of your hands, or genitals
+• Thick, scaly patches develop on your arms, legs, back of neck, scalp, soles of feet, back of hands, or genitals

-• These patches can be itchy, especially when you are relaxed or asleep
+• These patches may be itchy, especially when you are relaxing or asleep

 • If you scratch the patches, they will bleed and become infected